-- 5.14.1 When there has been a report of peer on peer abuse the DSL will make an immediate risk and needs assessment, using the ESCC Safeguarding Risk Reduction Plan (SRRP) for Schools and Education Settings. - 5.14.2 In all cases of peer on peer abuse, but especially those involving sexual violence and/or sexual harassment, the risk and needs assessment should consider: - The victim, especially their protection and support; - The alleged perpetrator; and - All the other children (and, if appropriate, adult students and staff) at the school, especially any actions that are appropriate to protect them;
+- 5.14.1 When there has been a report of peer on peer abuse the DSL will make an immediate risk and needs assessment, based upon the ESCC Protocol for Managing Peer on Peer Harmful Sexual Behaviour in Schools and The Brook Traffic Light Tool.
+This plan will be recorded using the ESCC Safeguarding Risk Reduction Plan (SRRP) for Schools and Education Settings. - 5.14.2 In all cases of peer on peer abuse, but especially those involving sexual violence and/or sexual harassment, the risk and needs assessment should consider: - The victim, especially their protection and support:

-- 5.14.3 Risk assessments or the SRRP will be recorded in writing and will be kept under review.
+- The alleged perpetrator; and - All the other children (and, if appropriate, adult students and staff) at the school, especially any actions that are appropriate to protect them; - 5.14.3 Risk assessments or the SRRP will be recorded in writing and will be kept under review.
 At all times, the school will be actively considering the risks posed to all pupils and putting proportionate measures in place to protect them and keep them safe. - 5.14.4 The DSL will engage with children's social care and specialist services as required.
 Where there has been a report of sexual violence, it is likely that professional risk assessments by social workers and or sexual violence specialists will be required.
 Any such professional assessments will be used to inform the schools approach to supporting and protecting pupils and updating any school based risk assessment or SRRP.